Congrats on the awesome feature guys and thanks to Chicago Style Unveiled for the hoopla!

 I really loved making these and I think everyone liked receiving them in the mail.
 Isn’t snail mail such a wonderful thing?

-I used more of the paper pack to make this sign for the front door to reference the invitation so people would know that they had found the right place!
+I used more of the paper pack to make the sign for the front door to reference the invitation so people would know that they had found the right place!
 (Don’t worry I put it up looking nicer and evened out the letters before guests showed up.
 I was so worried I would forget to get a picture of everything!)

 As a last minute thing, I whipped up some name tags because I had just gotten a xyron machine that I wanted to try out and used some giraffe printed paper from the same pack to back them.
 Easy peasy.